43rd General Election Evaluations

-The following surveys, studies and post-mortems were conducted by or on behalf of Elections Canada to help assess the 43rd general election and to help inform the Chief Electoral Officer's Recommendations Report in the Fall of 2020.
+The following surveys, studies and post-mortems were conducted by or on behalf of Elections Canada to help assess the 43rd general election and to help inform the Chief Electoral Officer's Recommendations Report in the winter of 2021.
 Elections Canada is making the results public as they become available.

 Voter Turnout by Sex and Age

 See the turnout results broken down by sex and age groups.
 Data are also broken down by province and territory.

 On-Reserve Voter Turnout

 See the turnout results for electors living on reserve.

 The National Electors Study was administered to over nearly 52,000 eligible Canadian electors.
 The survey was conducted in three waves.
 The three phases assessed different things: electors’ expectations, knowledge and intentions ahead of the general election; their experience of the election campaign and exposure to Elections Canada’s voter information campaign; and their experience and satisfaction with Elections Canada’s services and with the overall administration of the election.

 This report presents the survey results on electors' perspectives on the administration of the 43rd general election, in terms of their: perceptions and experiences with registration and voter identification; expectations and experiences with voting; experiences and satisfaction with Elections Canada services; and overall confidence in Elections Canada and trust in the fair administration of the election.